 Total Credits: 3 including 3 Supervision CEs

-Clinical supervisor need to ensure quality service while helping clinicians develop their skills and style.
+Clinical supervisors need to ensure quality service while helping clinicians develop their skills and style.
 To do so, supervisors need to grow in their own professional development or run the risk that their supervisees will either stop learning or leave them behind.
 Participants in this workshop will discuss the four most common supervisory mistakes—focusing on the client rather than the clinician, ignoring the parallel process, spoon-feeding, and having unclear supervisory goals—and how to avoid them.
 Characteristics, goals, tasks, and dangers of each of the four stages of clinical development and the three anxiety coping styles will also be examined.
-Participants will learn how help clinicians develop a unique style, as well as gain insight into their own.
+Participants will learn how to help clinicians develop a unique style, as well as gain insight into their own.

 Robert Taibbi is a Licensed Clinical Social Worker with 46 years of experience primarily in community mental health working with children, couples and families as a clinician, supervisor and clinical director.

 He is the author of 12 books including The Art of the First Session; Doing Couples Therapy: Craft and Creativity in Work with Intimate Partners; Doing Family Therapy: Craft and Creativity in Clinical Practice; Clinical Social Work Supervision; Therapy Boot Camp: Action-Oriented Brief Approaches to Anxiety, Anger, & Depression; Brief Therapy with Couples & Families in Crisis, and Process-Focused Therapy.
 He has published over 300 magazine and journal articles, and has contributed chapters to several books, including the Encyclopedia of Couple & Family Therapy and Favorite Counseling Techniques: 55 Masters Share Their Secrets, which cited him among the top 100 therapists in the country.